DmMkh/Smart-Device-on-Raspberry/README.md

 ## Smart cart
 Smart cart is a device for speeding up the assembly of orders.
-It consists of three parts: server, ordering application (TG bot for demonstration) and cart application.
+Read more [here](https://github.com/Gugush284/Smart-Cart/tree/main).

 In this repository you can find demonstration code for device displaying orders from the server